WHAT IF A BRACKET BREAKS?

 BRUSHING & FLOSSING

 Brush in small circles over your teeth at a 90 degree angle to get on top and under the brackets and wire.
 Get those bristles working!
-Now with braces on, yo have many more nooks and crannies to scrub so make sure to use the Interproximal Brush (Christmas tree brush) to clean close to the bracket and under the wire.
-A Waterpik is also recommended, this will keep your teeth clean, and healthy.
+Now with braces on, you have many more nooks and crannies to scrub so make sure to use the Interproximal Brush (Christmas tree brush) such as TePe to clean close to the brackets and under the wire.
+A Waterpik or an AirFlosser is also recommended, this will keep your teeth and gums clean, and healthy.